-- A definition of the human right, taken from international law and its interpretation by the appropriate treaty bodies at the United Nations. - A question about the intensity (or frequency) of violations by government agents.
-For example, the intensity question about acts of torture or ill-treatment is shown below.
+A definition of the human right, taken from international law and its interpretation by the appropriate treaty bodies at the United Nations.
+Questions about the intensity (or frequency) of violations by government agents over the last year and the year previous.
+For example, the intensity question about acts of torture or ill-treatment in 2018 is shown below.

-From January through June 2017, how often did government agents, such as soldiers, police officers, and others acting on behalf of the state, commit acts of torture or ill-treatment ?
-Never 0 1 Rarely 2 3 Occasionally 4 5 Frequently 6 7 Very Frequently 8 9 Constantly 10 0 0 0 0 0 0 0 0 0 0 0
+In 2018, how often did government agents, such as soldiers, police officers, and others acting on behalf of the state, commit acts of torture or ill-treatment?
+Never Rarely Often Sometimes Very Often Constantly 8 10 0 0 0 0 0 0 0 0 0 0 0